apache/echarts-doc/en/option/component/visual-map.md

 Each column of the above array is regarded as a `dimension`.
 For example, when property `dimension` is set to 1, the second column (i.e., 23, 23, 545, 23) is chosen to perform visual mapping.

+Use the last dimension of `data` by default.

 ## seriesIndex(number|Array.<number>)